 If you can’t find Meredith in the office, she’s probably off on a mountaintop or hanging off the edge of a rock face somewhere - with her trusty dog Yoshi in tow.

 Helen Watts is Student Energy’s Manager of Partnerships.
 She spearheads strategy for Student Energy’s partnerships and manages stakeholder relations.
-A believer in the power of partnerships, Helen drives collaborations with the potential to make knowledge-sharing, skill-building and leadership development accessible to youth all over the world.
+A believer in the power of partnerships, Helen drives collaborations with the potential to make knowledge-sharing, skill-building and leadership development accessible to youth globally.

 Studying Art History at Concordia University in Montreal, she has a personal interest in postcolonial theory and design for social and environmental change.
 If Helen isn’t knocking back coffees with a few dozen notebooks, she’s likely covered in paint working on a never-to-be-completed painting or training for her next marathon.

 olivia reshetylo, Global Community Manager

 Ryan is Student Energy’s Global Community Manager.
 He is responsible for the development and expansion of the organization’s student-led chapters around the world, empowering students to impact their communities, collaborate with the energy sector, and accelerate our sustainable energy transition.